Flights to Hawaii

 Daniel K. Inouye International Airport (HNL), formerly Honolulu International Airport, serves 27 international and domestic airlines including Delta Air Lines, three inter-island airlines, and four commuter airlines.
 There are 47 gates in three concourses – Central, Diamond Head, and Ewa –plus inter-island and commuter terminals.
+You can also reach many of the islands from HNL.

 Spend the day on Waikiki Beach, soaking up the sun and learning to surf.
 Stroll the main strip along Kalakaua Avenue and dine, shop, and people watch.